 Over the years I was also exposed to different approaches to teaching and learning in movement disciplines such as the Alexander Technique, Feldenkrais Method, Contact Improvisation and Body-Mind Centering.
 I also studied cognitive psychology and educational theories which offer further interesting perspectives on teaching and learning.
 I also invested more time in learning about the history, music and culture of Tango Argentino.

 This knowledge has influenced my own approach to the practice of tango.
-However, when I started trying to teach tango, like everyone else, I fell back on the standard model-and-drill approach of teaching set patterns.
-Seeing that the results were as always disappointing I asked myself whether it is possible to learn tango more naturally and directly.
+However, when I started to teach tango I fell back on the standard model-and-drill approach of teaching set patterns.
+Seeing that the results were, as usual, disappointing I asked myself whether it is possible to learn tango more naturally and directly.
 I came to believe that focusing on the embrace, walking and music provides for a more direct process as an alternative.